tchadw/MERN-Stack-E-Commerce-Version-1.0/README.md

 # MERN-Stack-E-Commerce-Version-1.0
-Using the MERN stack to create a e-commerce platform.
+Using the MERN stack to create an e-commerce platform.